vymjay/aprylo-nextjs/docs/06-GUIDES/README.md

 # Guides

-This section contains step-by-step guides for specific tasks and procedures in the VB Cart project.
+This section contains step-by-step guides for specific tasks and procedures in the Aprylo project.

 ## 📋 Available Guides